Andrewy-gh/fittrack/tasks/server-error-handling-implementation-plan.md

 ## Success Criteria

-- [ ] All errors logged exactly once per request
+- [x] All errors logged exactly once per request
-- [ ] No string-based error detection in production code
+- [x] No string-based error detection in production code
-- [ ] All custom error types consolidated in shared package
+- [x] All custom error types consolidated in shared package
-- [ ] All error responses to frontend have uniform structure
+- [x] All error responses to frontend have uniform structure
-- [ ] All tests passing with updated expectations
+- [x] All tests passing with updated expectations
-- [ ] Test coverage >80% on error handling code
+- [x] Test coverage >80% on error handling code (errors: 100%, response: 94%)
-- [ ] Documentation updated with new error patterns
+- [x] Documentation updated with new error patterns
-- [ ] Code review approved
+- [ ] Code review approved (pending)
-- [ ] PR merged to main branch
+- [ ] PR merged to main branch (pending)

 ---